Robert C. Hockett: Career

 Georgetown University McDonough School of Business in the MBA program.

-Hockett is an originator and long-term advocate of proposals to use eminent domain to purchase mortgages with negative equity from private label securitization trusts in order to write down mortgage debt for homeowners whose homes are worth less, post housing bubble crash, than the debts they owe on them.
+Hockett is an originator and long-term advocate of proposals to use eminent domain to purchase mortgages with negative equity from private label securitization trusts in order to write down mortgage debt for homeowners whose homes are worth less than their mortgage loans.
 According to Saule Omarova, Hockett worked with her in 2015 in coming up with the idea for a "National Investment Authority".

 Much of his recent work has been on interlinkages between economic inequality, private debt, and financial and political fragility.
 His forthcoming book in this connection, A Republic of Owners, is on capital-spreading policies and programs aimed at increasing the share of average Americans' incomes deriving from business capital rather than labor.
 It was scheduled for publication by Yale University Press in 2017.

 Political activities

 During the presidential primary season of 2015–16, Hockett served as a spokesperson for the Bernie Sanders campaign.
+He has advised Congresswoman Alexandria Ocasio-Cortez regarding the Green New Deal.

-On February 8, 2019, Hockett appeared on Tucker Carlson Tonight to discuss the Green New Deal championed by Ocasio-Cortez.
-There Hockett represented that his client, Congresswoman Alexandria Ocasio-Cortez, had not proposed government subsidies for those "unwilling to work" as part of the Green New Deal.
-Hockett further asserted that this and other controversial elements of the plan originated on hoax documents created by unspecified Republican opponents of Ocasio-Cortez.
-On February 11, 2019, The Washington Post noted that a summary of the Green New Deal proposal released by Ocasio-Cortez's office had, in fact, claimed that the plan involved subsidies for those unwilling to work, but that the official resolution submitted to the House of Representatives did not include this element.
-The Washington Post further noted that "Hockett erroneously said on Fox News that the 'unwilling to work' line was from a doctored document."
-Hockett attributed the dispute with Fox News commentator Tucker Carlson to their reading different drafts of the Green New Deal proposal.
+On February 8, 2019, Hockett appeared on the Fox News program Tucker Carlson Tonight to discuss the Green New Deal plan championed by Ocasio-Cortez.